sigsum/sigsum/doc/api.md

 `key_hash` is a hash of the signer's public verification key using the same format as Section 2.3.2.
 It is included in `tree_leaf` so that each leaf can be attributed to a signer.
-A hash, rather than the full public key, is used to motivate monitors and verifiers to locate the appropriate key and make an explicit trust decision.
+A hash, rather than the full public key, is used to motivate monitors and end-users to locate the appropriate key and make an explicit trust decision.

 ## 3 - Public endpoints